-The projects at Hattah Lakes North and Belsar-Yungera require planning approval under the Mildura Planning Scheme and the Swan Hill Planning Scheme respectively in accordance with the Planning and Environment Act 1987.
+The projects at Lindsay and Wallpolla Islands require planning approval under the Mildura Planning Scheme in accordance with the Planning and Environment Act 1987.
 Planning approval can occur via planning permits under the local planning scheme or changes to the planning scheme known as a planning scheme amendment (PSA).